er-arcadio/technical_skills_curriculum/Sort/README.md

 ## Launch

-Start up the "Sort Cards" game and demo how it works -- the goal is to sort the cards in order from least to greatest.
-Have the students just play for now, and allow them to get familiar with how the app works.
+Open up the ["Sort the Cards" game app](https://sortinggame.emmanuelrodri23.repl.co/).
+The goal is to sort the cards in order from least to greatest.
+Play once or twice, and get familiar with how the app works.

-Once most of them have finished, ask if any of them had a repeatable strategy that they can explain to the class.
-Disregard vocabulary for now and commend each volunteer.

-Have them play again, this time focussing on a specific repeatable strategy.
-Be sure they ignore the counts (observations, cycles, etc.) for now.

-Finish off by giving several students the time and space to clearly articulate the strategy they came up with.
-Consider demoing a preview on your screen or allowing them to share theirs with the class.
+- What are some things you notice about how the game works?
+- What's a repeatable strategy to get these sorted?
+Can you show and

 ## Lesson Walkthrough

 > Note: The following lesson uses Insertion Sort and Selection Sort.
-However, Bubble, Selection, or Insertion Sort can each be interchanged at any point.
+However, Bubble, Selection, or Insertion Sort can each be interchanged at any point so long as the

 **Unplugged / No Code**
-- Use a student's algorithm, or the insertion sort algorithm to demo how students should now articulate their strategy on a document, paper, or other means.
-For example:
+- What we talked through in the Launch was an **algorithm**, a sorting algorithm.
+Here are the steps (pseudo code) to the **Insertion Sort** algorithm.
     ```markdown
-    ** Manny's Sort ** (really just Insertion Sort)
+    ** Insertion Sort **

     1. Look at the first 2 numbers.
 If they're out of order, swap them.
-    2. For every other number if it's the greatest so far, skip it.
-Otherwise, put it in storage.
+    2. For the next number if it's the greatest so far, skip it.
+    3. Otherwise...
+        a. put it in storage.
-    3. Shift numbers on the left over until you reach a number that is smaller than the storage number.
+        b. shift the numbers on the left over to the right until you reach a number that is smaller than the storage number.
-    4. Finally, put the storage number back in the new empty space.
+        b.
+Finally, put the storage number back in the new empty space.
+    4. Repeat steps 2 and 3 until you've done the last number.
     ```
-    _Note: the goal is not to have it align to code, but to think algorithmically or in clear repeatable steps._
+- Try the steps above on your own using the app, and answer the following questions:

-- After demoing this algorithm, ask students to now notice the 4 counts, observations, cycles, moves, and storage, and predict what they're counting.
+    - What are the 4 counters counting? (ie. observations, cycles, moves, and storage)
-    - Observations: number of times your are looking at a card
-    - Moves: moving a card from one spot to another
-    - Storage: number of empty slots available
-    - Cycles: (tricky) max number of times you've observed the same number.

-- Have students try again to sort the cards while keeping these counts low.
-They should focus on creating a repeatable strategy and articulating it to their partner.

-- When students return, allow them to share their algorithms with you and the class navigating as you drive to demo for all to see.
+    - How might you try to improve this algorithm?

 **Incorporating Code**

-- Now, flip the script and have another student drive as you navigate them through Selection Sort.
-For Selection Sort, look for the smallest number and place it in the first slot.
-Then, look for the next smallest and put it in the second slot, and so on until the list is sorted. _You can have them share their screen if on virtual or come up to the front of the class._ _NOTE: this is not going to be a low scoring algorithm, but it is a guaranteed simpler one to code out._

-- Ask students to try to code this algorithm in Python.
-Consider pairing off the students that are ready to go, and demoing the steps once more using the app, for students who would like to see it again.

-- Once students return, have a couple of them explain their code to the class.
-Here's one way to do it:
-    ```python
-    def selection_sort(sample_list):
-        sorted_list = []

-        for i in range( len(sample_list) ):
-            smallest = sample_list[0]
-            for element in sample_list:
-                if element < smallest:
-                    smallest = element
-            sorted_list.append( sample_list.pop(smallest) )

-        return sorted_list

-    print(selection_sort([5, 2, 1, 3, 4]))
+- Now, let's look at the **Selection Sort** algorithm.
     ```

-## Extensions

-- Try Selection sort without creating a new list!
+    1. Look for the smallest number.
+    2. Swap it with the card in the 1st slot.
+    3. Repeat steps 1 and 2 until it's sorted, but replace '1st' with the next one (2nd, then 3rd, etc.)
+    ```
+    _NOTE: this is not going to be a low scoring algorithm, but it is a guaranteed simpler one to code out._

+- Try this algorithm out with the app.
+    - In what ways is this algorithm better than Insertion sort?
+    - In what ways is it worse?

+- Now, try coding these steps in a function.
     HINT: You can use the following piece of code to swap two variables' values:

     ```py